Kami/node-rproxy/README.md

 * `region` - Service region or `global`
 * `datacenter` - Service datacenter or `global`

+### Header remover

+This middleware removes headers with the specified prefix from the response.

 ## Special header names

 * X-RP-Error-Code